MohamedAlmaasarawy/Solar-Panel-Water-Pump/README.md

   - Two servos (pins 9 & 8) pan and tilt the panel toward the brightest quadrant

 - **Voltage & Current Monitoring**
   - Measures panel input voltage through a 30 kΩ/7.5 kΩ divider on A4
   - Reads load current from a 0.185 V/A sensor on A5 (with 2.5 V offset)
   - Reports real-time voltage & current in the Serial Monitor

+- **Circuit Tracking Application**
+  - Custom app logs voltage and amperage data over time
+  - Provides simple graphs and alerts for out-of-range values

 - **Serial-Controlled Status LED**
   - Send `1` or `0` over Serial to turn the built-in LED (pin 13) ON/OFF